symfony/symfony-docs/reference/twig_reference.rst

 ``exitTo`` *(optional)*
     **type**: ``string``

+.. versionadded:: 5.2

+    The ``impersonation_exit_url()` function was introduced in Symfony 5.2.

-Equal to the `impersonation_exit_path`_ function, but it'll generate an absolute URL instead of a relative one.
+It's similar to the `impersonation_exit_path`_ function, but it generates absolute URLs instead of relative URLs.

 Form Related Functions
 ~~~~~~~~~~~~~~~~~~~~~~